dgcameron/adwcml_oow/ml.md

 # Oracle Autonomous Data Warehouse Machine Learning Demo Lab

 ## Introduction
-_Time to Complete: 30 minutes_
+_Time to Complete: ~45 minutes

-in this lab you will assume the persona of Heather, the data scientist/ML expert for Alphaoffice.
+In this lab you will assume the persona of Heather, the data scientist/ML expert for Alphaoffice.
 Heather has spent most of her time over the past couple of years extracting and preparing data for analysis.
 The large volumes of data need extracting and processing mean she spends most of her time waiting for jobs to finish and very little of her time analyzing the data.
 Demands from marketing are forcing a new approach whereby the data remains in the data warehouse and is processed there.
 The alternative cloud solution is more complex, and has no direct out of the box processes to analyze the data in place.
 She started taking a look at Oracle, and found the simple SQL commands in ADWC are familiar, and execute extremely fast, leveraging all the performance features of the platform.
 Further once she is done can can apply the learning models to incoming data on the fly, and allow end user analysts to immediately see mining results.
 This drastically reduces the cycle of data preparation, analysis, and publishing.
 It also means there is no change to analysis/reporting Data Visualization toolset that users are familiar with.

 An added benefit is the ability to use a new open source Apache Zeppelin based collaboration environment where she can work with others on the team in real time, annotating ML steps and combining the processing and documentation in one place.
 Since we are going to use Oracle ML interface, much of the lab will be done in that interface.
 For more information on which Machine Learning Algorithms are supported see Oracle Advanced Analytics documentation.